MattHodge/VagrantBoxes/README.md

 # VagrantBoxes

+I was sick of creating a random VagrantFile every time I wanted to randomly test something, so I made this repo.

 <!-- TOC depthFrom:2 -->

 - [Boxes](#boxes)

 <!-- /TOC -->

-I was sick of creating a random VagrantFile every time I wanted to randomly test something.

 ## Boxes